Hanan Schlesinger

-Personal biography
+Early life

 After growing up in New York, Schlesinger moved to Israel at the age of 20, served in the Israeli Defense Forces, and completed a BA through Empire State College, the open university of New York State.
-He has invested a great deal in strengthening his own Jewish education, having studied over ten years in Israeli Yeshivot, primarily at Yeshivat Har Etzion, and in an M.A. program of Jewish Philosophy at Hebrew University.
+He has invested a great deal in strengthening his Jewish education, having studied over ten years in Israeli Yeshivot, primarily at Yeshivat Har Etzion, and in an M.A. program of Jewish Philosophy at Hebrew University.

-The first part of his professional career was dedicated to teaching Jewish studies in various colleges and seminaries in the Jerusalem area, and well as in different frameworks in Florida and Texas.
-Schlesinger's personal website details his various engagements in Jewish education over the years: “From 1998 to 2000 he served as a fellow in the Judaic Fellows Program of Boca Raton, Florida.
+The first part of his professional career was dedicated to teaching Jewish studies in various colleges and seminaries in the Jerusalem area, as well as in different frameworks in Florida and Texas.
+Schlesinger's website details his various engagements in Jewish education over the years: “From 1998 to 2000 he served as a fellow in the Judaic Fellows Program of Boca Raton, Florida.
 In 2005 Rabbi Schlesinger came to Dallas, Texas to serve as the head of the Community Kollel, and he spent eight years serving the Dallas Jewish community.
 When the Community Kollel folded in 2010, he founded the Jewish Studies Initiative of North Texas to continue the educational work he had been doing in the larger Jewish community of Dallas."

-He and his Israeli-born wife Ayala live in Alon Shvut in Gush Etzion.
-They have four grown children and seven grandchildren.
+He has four grown children and twelve grandchildren.

 Interfaith work

 Ten years ago in Dallas, Schlesinger began his work in cultivating interfaith dialogue and connections across faith and cultural backgrounds.
-He served as a speaker for a local organization called Connecting our Faiths and later spearheaded the founding Faiths in Conversation, a framework for Jewish-Christian-Muslim theological dialogue.
+He served as a speaker for a local organization called Connecting our Faiths and later spearheaded the founding of Faiths in Conversation, a framework for Jewish-Christian-Muslim theological dialogue.
 His website notes, “The experience of these trialogues inspired him to attempt to meet Muslims and Christians back in the Holy Land."
 Activities involving inter-religious exchange play a significant role in the efforts of Roots to forge connections between Israelis, a majority Jewish population, and Palestinians, a majority Muslim population.